vegaprotocol/vega/visor/run-config.md

 Arguments that will be applied to the binary.

 <blockquote>Each element the list represents one space separated argument.
-An argument and its value should be in separate elements.
 </blockquote>
 </dd>